sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 NEW: now including my own Spectrum 48K games: [Snake](https://github.com/dcrespo3d/zx-spectrum-snake) and [Tetris](https://github.com/dcrespo3d/zx-spectrum-tetris).
 NOTE: the games have NO sound.

+NEW: now including my own Spectrum 48K games: [Snake](https://github.com/dcrespo3d/zx-spectrum-snake) and [Tetris](https://github.com/dcrespo3d/zx-spectrum-tetris).
+NOTE: the games have NO sound.

 #### Using a external micro SD Card and copying games into it

-**(NOTE: this feature has been tested only on a Lilygo TTGo VGA32 board, which has build-in uSD card slot.
-Pins from hardware.h are from that board, if using a regular ESP32 you must connect the SD card CS, CLK, MISO and MOSI signals to the ESP32 and update pins in hardware.h accordingly)**

 If using external micro sd card (USE_SD_CARD #defined in hardconfig.h), you must copy files from the `/data` subdirectory to the root of the sd card (copy the contents of the folder, NOT the folder itself, so boot.cfg is on the root folder).